The Story of The Banks

 The Phyllis W. Smale Riverfront Park is located on 45 acres, extending from the Great American Ball Park to the Paul Brown Stadium and flanking the Suspension Bridge.
 Cincinnati Parks and the U.S. Army Corps of Engineers oversaw the planning, development, and building of this multi-faceted park.
 Its Moerlein Lager House as well as the private development are LEED-certified.

-With $128 million in local, county, regional, state and federal resources, The Banks Public Partnership has expended a total of $215.1MM, and the private development has expended $350MM with another $240MM projected.
+To date (Phases I-III), The Banks Public Partnership has expended a total of $215.1MM, and the private development has expended $350MM with another $240MM projected.
 These costs do not include future public/private work at Lots 1, 13 & 27.
 It is creating between 1,500 and 2,000 construction and permanent jobs, and provides the public infrastructure necessary for transportation, residential, dining, recreation, entertainment, hotel, and office development.

 This $2.5 billion public/private urban development project will be a catalyst for regional growth.
 It will complete the revitalization of the downtown riverfront and create opportunities for tourism and economic development.
 The Cincinnati riverfront will be a welcoming front porch for the entire region.

 A Vibrant Riverfront Makes History, Again

 Cincinnati, its riverfront, and the Ohio River share a heritage filled with drama, action, a cast of interesting characters, and ebb and flow in their mutual relationship with each other.
 Each is distinct from the other, but they are certainly interdependent.

 Even when the City or its residents turned away from the river, it continued to flow.
 For all its quirks, like freezing and flooding periodically, the Ohio River is the true ‘Main Street’ for Cincinnati—a major thoroughfare that has attracted and supported commerce, entertainment, recreation, wildlife, transportation, employment, art, and infrastructure for a very long time.